JoyZeng/MWFeedParser/README.md

 MWFeedParser is an Objective-C framework for downloading and parsing RSS (1.* and 2.*) and Atom web feeds.
 It is a very simple and clean implementation that reads the following information from a web feed:

+####Updated by Joy
+Replace NSURLConnection with NSURLSession, remove the synchronous mode when downloading data.
+(2014-10-18)

 #### Feed Information
 - Title
 - Link